reginash99/Rescue-mate/README.md

 So far we have changed the way files are processed so that only the last added input audio (into the input_audio folder) is processed instead of all of them.

-We tried faster-whisper as well, but the resulting transcription was not that much different from the one we get with whisper.